nilium/sparse-impl/README.md

 are only a few ways to make the parser spit out an error, and they're just to prevent really odd cases (like nameless child nodes or incomplete documents or nameless root nodes by default [this one is optional]).

+If you're using Clang and have blocks enabled (-fblocks), you can also use the `sparse_begin_using_block` function to create a state with a block instead of a function callback.
+The block takes the same arguments as a function callback, so there's little difference there except that it's mildly more convenient and doesn't take an opaque context (it's assumed your block will capture any context it needs).

 ### Options